Trophies at the 2023 Inspire Justice Awards

 Choose the most appropriate category for your nomination.
 Read the award criteria carefully before selecting the category for your nomination.

-State clearly at the beginning of your nomination, why you think your nominee deserves to win.
-You can reiterate this at the end of your nomination as well.
+State clearly, at the start of your nomination, why your nominee deserves to win.
+Your nomination will benefit if you can reiterate this at the end as well.

-Don't assume the reader is an expert in the nominee's area.
-Spell out or explain any technical terms, and of equal importance don't use jargon.
-Make sure to write out the meaning of any acronyms you use.
+Don’t assume the reader is an expert in your nominee’s area of work.
+Spell out or explain any technical terms and don’t use jargon.

-Remember, it's a team effort!
-Share the nomination around your team or organisation and get the input of colleagues and leadership to support your claims before submitting.
-Getting a fresh pair of eyes on the nomination could have a great impact.
+It’s a team effort!
+Share the nomination around and get the input of colleagues and leadership to support your claims.